 That will print the “negative 3rd indexed” item, which is

 In R, this actually removes the third item from the vector:

 As expected, the “X:Y” syntax is supported (e.g. using r_vector) from the last screen shot:

 1 2 3

 There are some other creative ways to selectively pull elements from the vector.
-To, for example, pull the first, third, and fifth element of a vector one could:
+For example, to pull the first, third, and fifth element of a vector:

 print(r_vector[c(1, 3, 5)])

 c(), and related combinations provide a variety of ways to access elements of the vector.